HKalbasi/zngur/book/src/call_rust_from_cpp/raw_pointers.md

 ## Safety

 Working with raw pointers is extremely unsafe.
-Here is a non-exhustive list of unexpected things that may happen:
+Here is a non-exhaustive list of unexpected things that may happen:

 - You should derive raw pointers from Rust functions or references.
 Creating raw pointers out of thin air and casting integers to pointers is considered UB.
 See [strict provenance] apis for constructing raw pointers.